Play Therapy for Kids in San Antonio, TX

 Proven, Evidence-Based Research Treatments

-At our facility, we utilize treatment methods that are backed by research to help ensure the best progress for your child.
+We use evidence-based therapies to help ensure the best progress for your child.
 In addition to play therapy, this includes a variety of evidence-based treatments such as cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT).
-Each of these methods can help your child to become more aware of their own negative thought and behavior patterns.
 From there, our team can help guide your child towards healthier and more positive patterns.

 Help Your Child Soar to New Heights